macnick/Chunin-Exam/README.md

 ### 3. Specs

-Install and configure RSpec and Capybara to test your coode.
+Install and configure RSpec and Capybara to test your code.

 **Plus points for challengers with best code coverage!**